tiganov/phasar/README.md

 Installation
 ------------

 Notes: Some of these instructions are borrowed from the original Readme and some from phasar.org.
 This fork has modified `CMakeLists.txt` in order to be MacOS compatible.
+You can feel free to try changing the `CMAKE_CXX_STANDARD` version from `14` to `17` in `CMakeLists.txt`.

+#### Note: Reference macOS version is 10.14.4

 ### Dependencies
 * LLVM/Clang 5.0.0 or 5.0.1 (you can use the custom installation script under `/utils` but this does *not* work on Mac)